mega-stoffel/Gig-Blog-Addons/README.md

 ### Shortcodes

 - gb_latestPost
-This function returns a link to the latest published post, named: "Neuster Post: BANDNAME(S)"
+This function returns a link to the latest published post, named: "Neuster Post: BANDNAME"
 - gb_randomPost
 This function simply gets a random post of all existing posts.
 And then it returns a link to this post, named with the post's headline until the first comma.